17 Carat: Single

 "Adore U" is the lead single of the extended play.
 It was written by Woozi, S.Coups, and Yeon Dong-geon.
 The Korea Herald states "'Adore U' is a funky pop song about a teenage boy trying to navigate through puppy love."
 It marks the beginning of the group's trilogy composed of the singles Adore U, Mansae, and Pretty U about a boy meeting, falling in love and asking out a girl.
 The track was composed and arranged by Woozi, Bumzu, and Yeon Dong-geon.
 The music video for the single was released on May 29, 2015, and was directed by Dee Shin.
 The dance choreography accompaniment to the song was choreographed by Hoshi and focuses on "storytelling, and on highlighting each member's strengths onstage".
 The single has sold more than 38,000 digital copies and peaked at number 13 on the Billboard US World Chart.

 Commercial performance

 The EP has sold over 82,972 copies in South Korea.
-It peaked at number 4 on the Korean Gaon Album Chart and number 8 on the US World Billboard Chart.
+It peaked at number 4 on the Korean Gaon Album Chart and number 8 on the US World Billboard Chart.The EP remained on Billboard's World Albums chart for 11 weeks.